 HOW MUCH WILL MY CHRISTMAS TREE COST

-The price of your christmas tree will vary depending on a number of factors, if it’s unlit or prelit, if it’s slim or full, and more; however, at Prairie Gardens you’ll find one of the biggest selections around (over 200 styles!) with a range of prices to fit every budget.
-If you need help finding one to fit your budget and home perfectly, just grab a PG Tree Expert.
+The price of your christmas tree will vary depending on a number of factors, if it’s unlit or prelit, if it’s slim or full, and more; however, at Prairie Gardens & Jeffrey Alans you’ll find one of the biggest selections around (over 200 styles!) with a range of prices to fit every budget.
+If you need help finding one to fit your budget and home perfectly, just grab a PG or JA Tree Expert.
 They’re always on hand to help.

 I WANT A PRELIT TREE…BUT WON’T THE LIGHTS GO BAD?